will-pettifer/site/src/content/Dev Blog/Space Dog Fight Game.md

 ```

 ### Vectors and Matrices
-I included 2D, 3D, and 4D vectors.
-For the matrix classes, I included 2x2 (which was basically just used for inverting 3x3 matrices), 3x3 (which was used for the physics), and 4x4 (which is essential for graphics).
-Contrary to what is typically done, I decided to store matrices by their columns rather than by their rows:
+I decided to store matrices by their columns rather than by their rows:

 ```csharp
 public class Mat4